Deploying Jupyter on AWS using Docker

 240099f5bc8f jupyterhub/jupyterhub "jupyterhub" About a minute ago Up About a minute 8000/tcp jupyterhub

 However, this is not quite right yet.
 JupyterHub is listening on port 8000 and our Security Group only allows access on port 80.
-So we need to stop that container and make some tweaks.
+We need to stop that container and make some tweaks.

 docker stop 240099f5bc8f